-VDI is the process of facilitating access to a user desktop in a virtual machine (VM) that runs on a remote server.
-This technology involves storing and performing desktop workloads in the VM so that users can interact with the desktop OS through a remote display protocol.
+VDI involves facilitating access to a user desktop in a virtual machine (VM) that runs on a remote server.
+This technology stores desktop workloads in the VM so that users can interact with the OS through a remote display protocol.

-This is exactly what businesses expect when moving to virtual desktop computing from legacy systems.
-With desktop virtualization, they can leverage the power of simplicity and manageability while managing data rich and graphics intensive applications.
-Enterprises can then expand their use cases by shifting mission and time critical applications from desktops to data centers while ensuring a localized experience.
+In fact, this is exactly what one should expect when moving to virtual desktop computing from a traditional desktop environment.
+It allows you to leverage the power of simplicity and manageability while managing graphics intensive applications.
+All this takes place while ensuring a localized experience.

-In the latest edition of Technavio’s Global Virtual Desktop Infrastructure Market report, research analysts expect VDI to show promising growth across the international market.
-They also forecast its market to expand at a compound annual growth rate (CAGR) of over 11% by 2020.
+Let’s look at the latest edition of Technavio’s Global Virtual Desktop Infrastructure Market report.
+Research experts expect VDI to show promising growth across the global market.
+They also forecast its market to grow at a compound annual growth rate (CAGR) of over 11% by 2020.

 Effective Desktop Management

-Managing multiple PCs in a vastly distributed workplace is a complicated and time consuming process.
-Traditional PC hardware also makes it challenging for IT administrators to modify desktop configurations as per users’ varying requirements.
-This calls for change in the digital age because real-time on-demand access to desktop environments has increased for supporting remote users and customers.
+Managing multiple PCs is a complex and time consuming process.
+Standard PC hardware also makes it difficult to modify desktop configurations based on end user demands.
+This calls for change in the digital age.
+The reason is companies need on-demand real-time access to virtual desktops to support remote users and customers.

 Why is this so?
-Firstly, desktop virtualization technology offers both scalability and performance benefits for proactive desktop management which legacy systems and other infrastructures lack.
+The truth is: VDI offers scalability and performance benefits for proactive desktop management which legacy systems cannot.
 Let’s consider an example.

-VDI eliminates the need to depend on a Windows kernel for organizing multi-user sessions.
-Essentially, every code which runs in Windows kernel mode is assigned the same virtual address space.
-This means that the kernel driver is not separated from the OS or other drivers.
-If the kernel mode driver becomes inoperational or mistakenly writes to an incorrect virtual address, users lose information which is secured within those drivers and the OS.
+Virtualization technology eliminates the need to depend on a Windows kernel to organize multi-user sessions.
+Every code which runs in Windows kernel mode has the same virtual address space.
+So, the kernel driver is not separated from the operating system or other drivers.
+What happens when the kernel mode driver stops working or mistakenly writes to an incorrect virtual address?
+Users lose data that is secured in those drivers and the OS.

 IT Disaster Recovery and Business Continuity

-Given that around-the-clock data and application availability plays a crucial role in achieving success, IT must pay careful attention to information security detail.
-In a distributed PC environment, system failures often lead to extended user downtime and administrators must analyze the source before they could troubleshoot and fix the problem.
-This may cause substantial financial setback and more importantly, loss of important intellectual property as downtime could expand into days or months especially in remote areas.
+In a distributed PC setting, system failures often lead to extended user downtime.
+What’s more, IT must analyze the source before they could troubleshoot and fix the issue.
+This is all the more problematic as downtime can expand into days or months especially in remote areas.

-In such scenarios, the benefit of adopting VDI is that individual devices and PCs do not store data.
-Powerful servers host the IT environment and they rapidly transfer workloads to a dedicated VM in case of application glitches, hardware failure or other technical complications.
-Using the VDI approach to isolate user data from desktops ensures that IT can easily access and backup information which remains secured within a separate centrally managed location.
+So, the benefit of going the VDI route is that individual devices and PCs do not store data.
+Instead, powerful servers host the IT setup.
+They rapidly transfer workloads to a dedicated VM in case of application glitches and hardware failure or other disruptions.
+This not only isolates user data from desktops.
+IT can easily access and backup data which remains secure in a separate centrally managed location.

-Cloud solutions serve as an effective business continuity platform for cloud-based virtual desktops and applications.
-Essentially, cloud-hosted VDI supports powerful and measurable desktop disaster recovery by accurately scaling up capacity in the event of inevitable catastrophes.
-This eliminates the time and resources which would otherwise be spent on replicating infrastructures to provide ongoing business support in times of crisis.
-These resources generally go to waste as they either remain idle or are insufficiently utilized during regular operations.
+Cloud computing solutions are also useful business continuity tools for cloud-based virtual desktops and applications.
+They accurately scale up capacity in case of disasters.
+This reduces the time and resources which you would otherwise spend on replicating systems to offer ongoing business support.
+What’s more, these resources normally remain idle or are underutilized during regular operations.

-Hence, VDI facilitates near zero downtime by shifting users to virtual desktops which are never lost and can be easily accessed from disaster recovery sites.
-This accelerates productivity, upholds competitiveness and increases overall business value.
+All in all, VDI delivers near zero downtime.
+It shifts users to virtual desktops which are never lost and can be easily accessed from disaster recovery sites.

-As we know, desktop virtualization promotes centralized desktop management and builds a workplace revolving around regulatory compliance.
-Now, consider the security threats associated with implementing BYOD programs.
-While this promotes effective mobility, the risk of allowing staff to access information and applications using personal devices often translates into malware or data breach attempts.
+As we know, this platform promotes centralized desktop management and builds a workplace revolving around regulatory compliance.
+Now, consider the security concerns of BYOD programs.
+The good thing is that they promote mobility.
+Even then, the risk of allowing staff to access data and applications through personal devices may lead to data breach attempts.

-VDI facilitates a unified point of desktop security from where IT has full visibility into these situations especially where internal sources can potentially access data anywhere through any device.
-This enables administrators to act quickly by restricting access to network resources when needed.
+VDI delivers a unified point of desktop security.
+This is where IT has full visibility into places where internal sources may access data.
+As a whole, it enables you to act quickly by limiting access to network resources when needed.

 Promotes Efficiency and Productivity

-Additionally, businesses should consistently revamp the quality of their computing infrastructure to meet KPIs timely and accommodate users who are increasingly working remotely.
-For instance, companies can consolidate VDI into all flash storage solutions for rolling out numerous desktops within a matter of minutes.
+You must constantly revamp IT systems quality to timely meet KPIs and facilitate users, especially those who work remotely.
+For example, integrate VDI into all flash storage solutions to roll out multiple desktops within a few minutes.
 This drives low latency and high performance sessions at minimum carbon footprint.

-With VDI, remote staff can log in from any location without having to manage complex hardware connections and configurations.
-Using Virtual Display Manager, IT can allocate multi-monitor systems to accelerate on-the-go user productivity because this solution effectively supports remote connections.
-Users can scale the virtual display layouts to match different requirements and this technology accommodates multiple physical monitors.
-The resulting benefits include maximized efficiency and ease of remote support.
+Your remote staff can also login from anywhere without having to deal with complex hardware connections and configurations.
+Virtual Display Manager is useful in this case.
+With it, IT can allocate multi-monitor systems to boost on-the-go user productivity as this solution supports remote connections.
+Users can scale the virtual display layouts to match their needs and this platform facilitates multiple physical monitors.
+The resulting benefits include increased efficiency and ease of remote support.

 Resource Controls and Business Agility

-IT can also effectively integrate new users into organizations by cloning desktops from the centralized server.
-Administrators can rapidly provision from the principal VM whenever additional desktops are required.
-They can complete the process just in time for users to sign in and begin working immediately.
-This minimizes the number of any spare machines which IT may require for preparing and provisioning desktops.
+Also, easily integrate new users into the workplace by cloning desktops from the centralized server.
+IT teams can then quickly provision from the principal VM whenever extra desktops are needed.
+They can complete the process just in time for users to sign in and begin working instantly.
+This reduces the number of any spare machines you may need to prepare and provide desktops.